EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/gateway.md

 ## Create
 ```
     $lacadmin gateway create
-    --name [name]          The name for the gateway definition
+    --gateway_name [name]  The name for the gateway definition
     --username [name]      The username for the gateway login
     --hostname [server]    The gateway server full hostname (https://server/lacman/1.0/publish)
     --comments [comments]  The gateway definition comments